Module 7: How to Create a Complete Personalized Assessment Package

 6 | Snapshot Scorecard

-Provide a one-page visual (ASCII is fine) summarizing Domain ratings and focus-area grades so progress can be tracked over multiple observations.
+Provide a table summarizing Domain ratings and focus-area grades so progress can be tracked over multiple observations.

 Notes for ChatGPT: